Since decentralized finance () first exploded in 2020, the majority of DeFi projects have been built on the blockchain.

 2021 and 2022 have seen big changes in the world of DeFi, though.
 Not only have potential “Ethereum killers” such as taken DeFi market share away from Ethereum, but there has been increasing growth and viability to DeFi projects built around the Bitcoin blockchain itself.

 What is DeFi?

-DeFi products are tools built predominantly on Ethereum that aim to revolutionize and replace the current methods of borrowing, lending and banking as seen with traditional finance.
+DeFi products are tools built predominantly on Ethereum that aim to revolutionize and replace the current methods of borrowing, lending, and banking as seen with traditional finance.
 DeFi has also given rise to relatively new concepts such as yield farming.

 The aim of DeFi is to make the world of finance available to all (or to anyone who has an Internet connection).

 What does Bitcoin have to do with DeFi?

 The majority of DeFi platforms are still built on Bitcoin who want to get involved too.
 This has led to a range of solutions being created to help Bitcoin holders invest in DeFi.platforms such as Ethereum.
 But there are a lot of people who own

 Bitcoin is the biggest cryptocurrency by market cap, so there’s unsurprisingly a demand for solutions to let Bitcoin holders utilize their assets in the world of DeFi.

 Bitcoin DeFi works in different ways depending on the blockchain it is being deployed on.

 Bitcoin DeFi built on Ethereum: